 [Blessed are you, Agbar, who have believed in me, though you have not seen me.
 For it is written of me that those who have seen me do not believe in me so that those who have not seen me may believe and live.
 As to what you wrote about my coming to you, it is necessary that I accomplish all that I was sent out to do and, after I have accomplished it, to be taken up to the Father who sent me.
 And when I have been taken up I will send you one of my Disciples, named Thaddaios, he will heal your disease and grant you and those with you eternal life and peace, and he will make your city such that no enemy can prevail against it.

 [The Persians had built a huge fire outside the city wall; when the Bishop approached with the Holy Napkin, a violent wind fell upon the fire, turning it back upon the Persians, who fled in defeat. (http://goarch.org/chapel/saints_view?contentid=167)]

-(Of course it is very important to remain cautious about such theories.
-Also, this isn't the juncture to fully discuss the authenticity of the Shroud of Turin.
-Right now it's my impression that the evidence is mixed, while some Orthodox do see it as authentic.
+(Of course this isn't the juncture to fully discuss the authenticity of the Shroud of Turin from a scientific perspective.
 See the link below the quote for a full article about it, or pictures here from an Orthodox service before the Shroud this past year: http://www.mospat.ru/en/2010/05/18/news18357/)